 The root of a natural tooth firmly holds your tooth in place so that you can bite and tear tough foods.
 Dental implants are essentially prosthetic tooth roots that secure your replacement teeth in place.
 Just like a natural tooth’s root, dental implants create a secure foundation for your new crowns or prosthetic teeth.

-Each dental implant consists of three parts.
+Each restoration consists of three parts.
 The post is a medical-grade titanium screw that is inserted into your jaw by an oral surgeon.
 Titanium has natural properties that allow it to integrate with the bone beneath your gums, creating a strong hold for your new teeth.
 Once the post is securely bonded with your bone, an abutment will be attached to it.
 This abutment is a connector piece between the post and your new prosthesis.
 You can have a single crown, multi-tooth bridge, or sometimes even a full fixed denture attached to your implants, depending on your condition.

 - Beautiful, natural-looking teeth